lacounty-isab/workshops/docusaurus/docs/postman/welcome.md

 ## Assumptions

-This presentation assumes you are involved in API development in some capacity, hence the motivation for your participation.
+This workshop assumes you are involved in API development in some capacity, hence the motivation for your participation.
 The intended audience roles are